luckylwk/luckylwk.github.io/_posts/2015-09-06-visualising-mnist-pca-tsne.markdown

 <img src="/assets/mnist-pca.png" style="max-width:600px;" />

-So there is some information, especially for specific digits, but clearly not enough to set them apart.
+From the graph we can see the two components definitely hold some information, especially for specific digits, but clearly not enough to set all of them apart.
 Luckily there is another technique that we can use to reduce the number of dimensions that may prove more helpful.
+In the next few paragraph we are going to take a look at that technique and explore if it gives us a better way of reducing the dimensions for visualisation.
+The method we will be exploring is known as **t-SNE** (t-Distributed Stochastic Neighbouring Entities).

 ### t-Distributed Stochastic Neighbouring Entities (t-SNE)